Xydez/bittorrent-rs/README.md

   * This might even mean we could get rid of the PieceIterator which looks like an ugly workaround anyways
 * Rename maybe_blocks in worker to "out_of_blocks" or something which is clearer
 * Don't connect to all peers received in Announce (See inofficial spec)
+  * Follow the recommendations
     * Only actively form connections if client has less than 30 peers
     * Refuse connections after client has a maximum of 55 peers
   * PeerConnected messages
-* Use `Weak` instead of `Arc` for things that should not be kept alive
 * Make a lot of things pub(crate) instead of pub
+* Properly manage the tasks of peer workers
+  * We can join the workers in the event loop

 ### Notes
 * Make sure all Worker in session.peers are alive